Trip Facts

 Meals: Breakfast, Lunch, Dinner

-After breakfast, begin a long descent from Saharsbeni, crossing high alpine meadows before dropping steeply past Timba and Yak Kharka.
-As you lose altitude, the trail enters dense rhododendron forests.
-The day ends in Ringmo, a picturesque village known for its apple orchards and traditional Sherpa homes.
+After experiencing the breathtaking Dudh Kunda Lake Trek yesterday, start today’s journey with a long descent from Saharsbeni.
+The trail passes through high alpine meadows before dropping steeply past Timba and Yak Kharka.
+As you descend further, the path enters dense rhododendron forests, offering a serene trekking experience.
+The day concludes in Ringmo, a charming village known for its apple orchards and traditional Sherpa homes, where you will spend the night at a teahouse lodge.

 Day 15: Trek to Phaplu